trevino200/Mastering-Kubernetes/Provision-the-KPI-infrastructure.md

 ### The Kubernetes API Server Certificate

-The kube-apiserver certificate requires all names that various components may reach it to be part of the alternate names.
-These include the different DNS names, and IP addresses such as the master servers IP address, the load balancers IP address, the kube-api service IP address etc.
+The kube-apiserver certificate requires all the names that various components may reach it to be part of the alternate names.
+These include all the DNS names and IP addresses such as the master nodes IP address, the load balancers IP address, the kube-api service IP address etc.
+Beware: Any typo or mistake here in the names or IP addresses will cause the installation to fail.

-The `openssl` command cannot take alternate names as command line parameter.
-So we must create a `conf` file for it:
+The `openssl` command cannot take alternate names as command line parameter and a `conf` file has to be generated for it:

 ```
 cat > openssl.cnf <<EOF